 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-You’ve never committed a crime in your life but the police, investigating some burglaries in your neighborhood, detained you while on your way home from a club late one night.
+You’ve never committed a crime in your life but the police, investigating some burglaries in your neighborhood, detain you while on your way home from a club late one night.
 You want to explain to the police what you were doing and clear this up.
 And, they say they want to talk to you.
 What’s the downside to talking to the cops?
-The downside is potentially huge and there is no upside for you.
+In general, the downside is potentially huge and there is no upside for you.

 A person under arrest is in the custody of police.
-As a general rule, police must first advise an individual in custody of their Miranda rights (the right to remain silent and the right to speak to an attorney).
+As a general rule, police must advise an individual in custody of the Miranda rights (including the right to remain silent and the right to speak to an attorney) before interrogating.
 A prosecutor cannot use the silence of a person during an in-custody interview as evidence of guilt at trial.
+(But see Miranda and Post-Arrest Silence.)

 The Miranda warning includes a reminder that a suspect has a right to remain silent.
 This right is found in the Fifth Amendment to the U.S. Constitution, which states that every person has a right not to incriminate him- or herself.
 But, if a person chooses to speak, he may give up that right.